 When I was an English teacher in high school, I taught units on preparing for both the PSAT and the SAT.
 Now that I am tutoring, I find that many students need outside help with this preparation.
 For the writing portion, I help them improve in the structure, wording, and development of essays.
 For the multiple choice questions, I help them to reason through the process of ruling out inappropriate answers and selecting the right one.
 We also discuss the strategies in knowing when to guess and when to skip the question (because of the penalty points).
 I have had feedback from parents after the actual test telling me how much higher their teenager scored after my tutoring compared to his or her previous efforts.

-The source of much of my own writing and my students' writing has been literature.
-Most of my semester hours on the graduate level were in American and British literature, and I taught high-school students the skills of analyzing literature.
+My range of experience in teaching and/or improving reading skills is very wide: from pre-kindergarten through graduate level and beyond.
 I myself have always been an avid reader, and I have instilled this love of reading into my own children and grandchildren, plus all ages of students.
 In addition to helping them enjoy the content of what they read, I have helped many young children with beginning reading through my knowledge of linguistics and phonics.
-If you could talk to the children I tutor, they would tell you that I make reading fun.
+Also, I guide older students in reading comprehension skills and literary analysis.

 My tutoring in this area focuses on improving the students’ reading comprehension while teaching them how to step over the stumbling blocks.
 They learn what to do if the test passage contains a negative or unfamiliar word, how to anticipate a possible good answer, and why they should pay attention to signal words.
 Furthermore, since I taught SAT test strategies when I was a high-school teacher, I tell students how to increase their chances of a higher score by learning when to answer a question and when to skip it in order to avoid a penalty.